-Installing automatic electric gates will not only increase security but add value to your property.
+Automatic electric gate installation will not only increase security, but also add value to your property.
 While the most common material for gate installations is galvanised steel, there are some other options worth considering, both for aesthetic and practical purposes.
-A wooden gate for example, is a simple way to add elegance and, if solid, privacy to your home.
+A wooden gate, for example, is a simple way to add elegance and, if solid, privacy to your home.
 They can also be tailor-made to suit various budgets and specifications.
+So, what are the advantages of wooden and aluminium gates over steel?
+Let’s take a closer look:

 Advantages of steel gates

-Steel has become the material of choice for gate installers and that's down to a number of basic advantages.
+Steel has become the material of choice for automatic electric gate installation, and that’s down to a number of basic advantages.
 Because of its strength, steel offers the ability to create more complex designs.
-It is also a more economic material to use.
+It is also a more economical material to use.
 However, steel does need to be protected in an external environment to prevent corrosion.
-At West London Security (WLS) for example, we galvanise and powder coat our steel gates, providing a protective coat that can last more than 50 years.
+At West London Security (WLS), for example, we galvanise and powder coat our steel gates, providing a protective coat that can last more than 50 years.

 Advantages of wooden gates

-Use the right kind of wood with the correct treatments however, and wooden gates can be extremely durable and resistant to damage, lasting somewhere in the region of 150 years.
+Use the right kind of wood with the correct treatments, however, and wooden gates can be extremely durable and resistant to damage.
+In fact, they can last somewhere in the region of 150 years.
 For those looking for an environmentally friendly option, wood can also be bought from sustainable sources.
 Unlike its steel counterpart, wood tends to improve aesthetically as it ages, becoming more in tune with its natural environment.
+As a result, it’s becoming an increasingly more popular option for automatic electric gate installation.

 Advantages of aluminium gates

-As a material, aluminium is also very low maintenance.
-It does not rust or corrode and comes with an enamel coating that can withstand the elements without chipping, cracking or flaking.
+There are plenty more reasons why aluminium is a good material for automatic electric gate installation.
+For example, as a material, aluminium is also very low maintenance.
+It does not rust or corrode, and it comes with an enamel coating that can withstand the elements without chipping, cracking or flaking.
 It’s also cheaper than wrought iron, steel or wood.
 However, without the density and strength of steel or even wood, the disadvantage is that an aluminium gates are less secure and can sustain extensive damage should they be vandalised or hit by a vehicle.

-Talk to us about your custom gate installation
+Talk to us about your custom automatic electric gate installation

-Whatever your choice of material, be it steel, aluminium or wood, WLS can provide a safe, high quality and durable automatic electric gate installation to suit your specific needs.
+Whatever your choice of material, be it steel, aluminium or wood, WLS can provide a safe, high quality and durable installation of automatic electric gates to suit your specific needs.
 We have been manufacturing and installing gates in and around London for more than 15 years and are now Gate Safe approved.
 So, whatever your budget or requirements talk to us about your gate installation.
 Call 020 8676 4300 or fill out a contact form and we’ll call you.